darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 The default illuminant and color space used by the chromatic adaptation are initialised from the Exif metadata of the RAW file.
 There are four options available in the CAT tab to set these parameters manually:

-- Use the color-picker (to the right of the color patch) to select a neutral color from the image or, if one is unavailable, select the entire image.
+- Use the color picker (to the right of the color patch) to select a neutral color from the image or, if one is unavailable, select the entire image.
 In this case, the algorithm finds the average color within the chosen area and sets that color as the illuminant.
 This method relies on the "gray-world" assumption, which predicts that the average color of a natural scene will be neutral.
 This method will not work for artificial scenes, for example those with painted surfaces.

 - Select "_(AI) detect from edges_", which uses a machine-learning technique to detect the illuminant using the entire image.
 This algorithm finds the average gradient color over the edges in the image and sets that color as the illuminant.
 This method relies on the "gray-edge" assumption, which may fail if large chromatic aberrations are present.
 As with any edge-detection method, it is sensitive to noise and poorly suited to high-ISO images, but it is very well suited for artificial scenes where no neutral colors are available.